MugilanGN/Pseudocode-Compiler/README.md

 ENDIF
 ```

-The Else If clause is optional and can also be used as many times as necessary in a single If statement.
+The Else If clause is optional or can also be used as many times as necessary in a single If statement.

 If statements can be nested.
 The Else statement is also optional and can be ommited entirely: